creasico/laravel-nusa/resources/docs/guide/installation.md

 CREASI_NUSA_CONNECTION=indonesia
 ```

+## Optional Features Setup

-## Address Management Setup
+### Address Management

-If you plan to use the address management features:
+If you plan to use the address management features for storing user addresses:

-### Publish Migrations
+#### 1. Publish Migrations

 ```bash
 php artisan vendor:publish --tag=creasi-migrations
 ```

-This publishes the address table migration to `database/migrations/`.

-### Run Migrations
+#### 2. Run Migrations

 ```bash
 php artisan migrate
 ```

-This creates the `addresses` table in your main database for storing user addresses.
+This creates the `addresses` table in your main database for storing user addresses with references to administrative regions.

-## API Routes Setup

-### Default Routes
+### API Routes

-By default, Laravel Nusa registers these API routes:
+Laravel Nusa provides RESTful API endpoints by default:

+#### Available Routes

 ```
 GET /nusa/provinces